yeldiRium/yeldirium.de/source/_posts/golang-sentinel-error-wrapping.md

   - GoLang
 ---
 The GoLang error model is in my opinion one of the best around.
 Returning errors is a vast improvement over throwing errors.
 I won't go into detail on that, since there are much better write ups about that out there (e.g. [The Error Model by Joe Duffy](https://joeduffyblog.com/2016/02/07/the-error-model/)).
-There are two main concepts out there when working with errors in Go: [[GoLang Sentinel Errors|Sentinel Errors]] and [[GoLang Error Wrapping|Error Wrapping]].
+There are two main concepts out there when working with errors in Go: Sentinel Errors and Error Wrapping.
 There are various blog posts on the two topics, even a few by the [language mantainers themselves](https://go.dev/blog/go1.13-errors).
 A very short overview:

 - Sentinel Errors are predefined errors that are exported by packages.
 These error values allow inspecting the returned errors from functions and reacting appropriately to specific kinds of errors.
 - Error wrapping adds context to received errors and makes tracing errors sources much easier.